-We entered into a definitive agreement in December 2009 to acquire all of the outlet shopping centers currently owned by Prime Outlets Acquisition Company and certain of its affiliated entities, or the Prime Outlets, subject to Prime Outlets' existing fixed rate indebtedness and preferred stock.
-The Prime Outlets consist of 22 outlet centers located primarily in major metropolitan markets.
-We will pay consideration (consisting of cash and units) of approximately \$0.7 billion for the owners' interests in the Prime Outlets.
-The acquisition is subject to several closing conditions relating to certain financing arrangements of the Prime Outlets.
-Assuming all closing conditions are satisfied on a timely basis, we expect the transaction to close in the summer of 2010.
+We entered into a definitive agreement in December 2009 to acquire a portfolio of outlet shopping centers from Prime Outlets Acquisition Company and certain of its affiliated entities, subject to existing fixed rate indebtedness and outstanding preferred stock.
+Our definitive agreement was subsequently amended to allow for the acquisition of Prime's operating shopping center in Barceloneta, Puerto Rico, and to remove one of Prime's operating properties and two of its development sites from the transaction.
+The portfolio to be acquired from Prime consists of 21 outlet centers located primarily in major metropolitan markets (including the asset in Puerto Rico which we acquired on May 13, 2010).
+We will pay aggregate consideration consisting of cash and units of approximately \$0.7 billion for the owners' interests.
+The acquisition is subject to several closing conditions relating to certain of the existing financing arrangements.
+The Federal Trade Commission is currently reviewing the transaction and we are cooperating with that review.
+Although we expect to acquire the remaining Prime properties later in the year, we cannot predict the outcome of the FTC review or when it will be completed.